yang-sec/CAN-SessionKey/README.md

+# CAN-SessionKey
+This repo includes the hardware specs, code, and documentation for evaluating SKDC and SSKT, two session key distribution protocols for CAN/CAN-FD bus.
+Background information and detailed protocol workflow can be found in our ACSAC'20 (Dec 7-11, 2020) paper <em>Session Key Distribution Made Practical for CAN and CAN-FD Message Authentication.</em>

 ## Dear ACSAC'20 Artifact Evaluation Reviewers:

 <strong>We have set up the Linux environment for your evaluation on Part 1.
 Part 2 is coming soon.</strong>